xsscx/xnuimagefuzzer/README.md

 ```
 cp /Users/.../Library/Containers/.../Data/Documents/fuzzed_image_16bit_depth.png ~/Documents/fuzzed/xnuimagefuzzer/png/date/time/
 ```
+### Run Target arm64 & arm64e
+#### File Access
+Enable File Sharing for Your App
+First, you need to enable iTunes File Sharing or make your app's documents available in the Files app:

+- Modify Info.plist: Add the UIFileSharingEnabled (Application supports iTunes file sharing) key and set it to YES

+Then, To make files accessible in the Files app, also add:
+  - LSSupportsOpeningDocumentsInPlace key and set it to YES

+#### Access Files via iTunes or the Files App

+- iTunes File Sharing: Connect your iPhone to a computer, open iTunes, select your device, go to the "File Sharing" section, select your app, and you should see the files listed.
+You can then save them to your computer.

+- Files App: Open the Files app on your iPhone, navigate to the "On My iPhone" section, find your app's folder, and you'll see the saved images.
+From here, you can select and share files via AirDrop or other
 ## Background
 I had been using Jackalope for Fuzzing and to confirm that it could find easy to identify Bugs.
 Looking deeper at Jackalope, I found minor UAF, OOB, NPTR that impacted some results given the Seeding.